-People have been trading commodities for centuries; there were complex contracts involving future transactions in rice in Japan in the 1600s.
-Agricultural commodities are most common but there are contacts for many raw materials such as metals and energy, then weather, real estate, and financial commodities such as foreign exchange, interest rates, credit ratings/defaults, and stock indexes, even volatility on these.
+People have been trading commodities for centuries; there were contracts involving future transactions in rice in Japan in the 1600s.
+Agricultural commodities are most common but there are contacts for many raw materials such as metals and energy, weather, real estate, and financial commodities such as foreign exchange, interest rates, credit ratings/defaults, and stock indexes (other indexes), even volatility on these.
+There are quantos, which are markets for things that don't really exist.